On the Come Up by author Angie Thomas

 The short answer is that she needs help.
 But as most young adults are likely to do, she doesn’t immediately go to the right help.
 This book is about growing up too quickly and feeling far more responsibility than you should have to at a young age.

-On the Come Up fully explores what it’s like to be a young, black, lower income, American female.
+The YA book fully explores what it’s like to be a young, black, lower income, American female.
 Thomas proudly displays cultural importance balanced with real fears and concerns.
 Some of the experiences may be familiar to some readers, other readers should feel blessed when they find themselves clueless.

 I am no stranger to struggling with money.
 I found the scene where Bri’s mom takes her to the food bank unnervingly familiar.
 Thomas understands the shame that accompanies needing help for something so basic.
 But it’s always better to ask for help when you need it than to try to suffer through without it.